We use affiliate links and may receive a small commission on purchases. Read more about us.

 Drybar The Double Shot Vs Revlon One-Step Volumizer Plus Comparison

-An in-depth comparison between the two most popular hot air brushes in the market
+An in-depth comparison of the two most popular hot air brushes on the market: is paying $100 more worth it?

-Drybar The Double Shot Vs Revlon One-Step Volumizer Plus Comparison featured
+Drybar The Double Shot Vs Revlon One-Step Volumizer Plus featured

-Drybar Double Shot is our favorite hot air brush this year and Revlon is a close second.
+The Drybar Double Shot is our top pick among hot air brushes, and the Revlon is a close second.

 Revlon offers a much more budget-friendly option with great efficiency, and they recently released their second-generation hot air brush Revlon One Step Plus Volumizer.
 It has the same shape and size as Drybar Double Shot yet it’s much more affordable.